 Like measles, misinformation is spreading, poll finds

-The U.S. has now reported more than 800 measles cases in 24 states.
+The U.S. has now reported more than 800 measles cases in at least two dozen states.
 The vast majority of cases — more than 600 — are in Texas.
 In the midst of the outbreak, a new poll shows how much misinformation people are seeing about measles.

 The good news is the vast majority of people still have confidence in the safety of the measles vaccine, says Liz Hamel, director of public opinion and survey research at KFF, a nonprofit health policy research organization which conducted the poll.